jamesgrams/guystation/README.md

 * This version of Mupen64Plus changes the quit key to F15 rather than Escape (since Escape takes you home) and sets the screenshot key to Ctrl+S by default.
 Changing the screenshot key to "S" in any settings will actually change it to Ctrl+S.
 * Guystation will install M64Py, a frontend for Mupen64Plus, but will not use it due to it having problems with Fullscreen.
 You can still use it to esily configure settings, however.
 It can be opened by running `m64py` in the command line.
 * The best resolution that I have found is 720x576 with aspect set to 2 (stretch).
 This runs in fullscreen, full-speed, with proper sound.
 The aspect ratio is an important factor.
 If it is too high (for me, 1920x1080), games can be very slow, and some games stuggled with sound through HDMI with an aspect ratio of 640x480 in my experience.
+    * Regardless, make sure your monitor/tv supports the resolution!
 * When streaming Nintendo 64 games, it is best to start streaming while playing the game if you change the aspect ratio.
 GuyStation takes into account the current aspect ratio when the stream is started and will stream with those dimensions.

 ### Dolphin (Gamecube/Wii)